rotexsoft/versatile-collections/docs/QUICKSTART.md

         // will throw an exception because there is no `hobby` key in each item's array
         // $empty_generic_collection->setValForEachItem('hobby', 'Baseball');

         // Now, add a hobby field to each collection item with a value of `Baseball`.
         // Will not throw an exception even though there is no `hobby` key in each item's array
-        // because we paased a third parameter value of true, allowing setValForEachItem to
+        // because we passed a third parameter value of true, allowing setValForEachItem to
         // add non-existent keys to each item.
         $empty_generic_collection->setValForEachItem('hobby', 'Baseball', true);